The Indica/Sativa Lie - How terpenes will change the cannabis world forever.

 Sativa-Lüge - Wie Terpene die Cannabiswelt nachhaltig verändern werden.

-Whether "Hits from the Bong" or "Purple Haze," the cannabis world is familiar with the terms "Sativa" and "Indica."
-But science is increasingly questioning these traditional categories.
-Recent studies clearly demonstrate that this distinction is scientifically untenable.
+Whether "Hits from the Bong" or "Purple Haze" – the cannabis world knows the terms "Sativa" and "Indica" well.
+But science increasingly questions these traditional categories.
+Latest studies clearly show: this distinction is not scientifically tenable.

 But where do the terms "Sativa" and "Indica" come from?

-Hemp is one of humanity's oldest cultivated and useful plants.
+Hemp is one of the oldest cultivated and useful plants of humanity.
 Despite its long history, the exact origin of cannabis remains unclear.
-Due to a lack of fossil evidence, it is difficult to determine its exact origin.
-However, studies suggest that cannabis originated in southwest China.
+Due to a lack of fossil evidence, it is difficult to determine the origin precisely.
+However, studies suggest that cannabis originally arose in southwestern China.

-The Sativa, Indica, and Ruderalis categories have evolved over centuries.
-Sativa plants are tall and slender, grow in tropical regions of Africa, Asia, and South America, and are known for their euphoric effects.
+The categories Sativa, Indica and Ruderalis developed over centuries.
+Sativa plants are tall and slender, grow in tropical regions of Africa, Asia, and South America, and are known for their euphoric effect.
 Indica plants are more compact and originate from Central Asia and India.
-They are primarily valued for their sedative effects.
+They are especially valued for their calming effect.
 Ruderalis is a wild, robust subspecies that is particularly resilient and often flowers automatically.

 Where do the terms "Sativa" and "Indica" come from?

-In the 18th century, Carl Linnaeus originally classified cannabis as Cannabis sativa.
-Later, Jean-Baptiste Lamarck described Cannabis indica as a separate species based on morphological differences.
+Originally, Carl von Linné classified cannabis as Cannabis Sativa in the 18th century.
+Later, Jean-Baptiste Lamarck described Cannabis Indica as a separate species due to morphological differences.
 These distinctions have remained popular to this day, although they are scientifically outdated.

 The latest scientific findings